DevYeom/OneWay/README.md

 }
 ```

-There is also a helper function that makes it easy to create [Binding](https://developer.apple.com/documentation/swiftui/binding).
+There is also a helper method that makes it easy to create a [Binding](https://developer.apple.com/documentation/swiftui/binding).

 ```swift
 struct CounterView: View {